Tillie Pierce: American Civil War

 As a teenager, Tillie Pierce became well acquainted not with just the worries of war, but the horrors of military combat when a key battle of the American Civil War broke out in her hometown.
 Her older brothers, James and William, had enlisted as privates with the Union Army in 1861 and 1862, respectively; James was a member of Company K of the 1st Pennsylvania Reserves (30th Regiment) while William was a member of the 15th Pennsylvania Cavalry's E Company.

 As her brothers and other Union soldiers battled Confederate States south of Pennsylvania, Tillie Pierce and her parents and sister "often heard that the rebels were about to make a raid, but had always found it a false alarm."
 Their calm was shattered in June 1863, however, when they received word that CSA troops had reached Chambersburg in neighboring Franklin County.
 A week later, while working on literary exercises at the Young Ladies Seminary, a private finishing school for girls at 66–68 West High Street which she attended with her sister, Maggie, she was directed by her teacher to run to her home when CSA troops appeared on the outskirts of Gettysburg.
 She arrived there just as CSA infantrymen began their removal of horses, food and other supplies throughout the town in order to sustain their march before departing later that night.
 Her next encounter with soldiers occurred early the next week as Union troops arrived.

 They passed northwardly along Washington Street, turned toward the west on reaching Chambersburg Street, and passed out in the direction of the Theological Seminary.

 It was to me a novel and grand sight.
 I had never seen so many soldiers at one time.
 They were Union soldiers and that was enough for me, for I then knew we had protection, and I felt they were our dearest friends.
 I afterwards learned that these men were Buford's cavalry, numbering about six thousand men.

 A crowd of "us girls" were standing on the corner of Washington and High Streets as these soldiers passed by.
 Desiring to encourage them, who, as we were told, would before long be in battle, my sister started to sing the old war song "Our Union Forever."

+Tillie was certainly less generous when it came to describing the fear felt by her African American neighbors in the days leading up to the battle, writing:

+I remember one evening in particular, when quite a number of them had assembled to guard the town that night against an attack from the enemy ...
+On these occasions it was also amusing to behold the conduct of the colored people of the town.
+Gettysburg had a goodly number of them.
+They regarded the Rebels as having an especial hatred toward them, and believed that if they fell into their hands, annihilation was sure ...